 BRPD: Bullets found at scene of Devin Page Jr.'s 2022 murder linked to another homicide, led to suspects' arrests

-BATON ROUGE — Arrest records say that the bullets that killed 3-year-old Devin Page Jr. in 2022 were intended for the resident of an adjacent Fairfields Avenue property.
+BATON ROUGE — Arrest records say that the bullets that killed 3-year-old Devin Page Jr. in 2022 were intended for the resident of an adjacent Fairfields Avenue property, and documents detail the role social media and bullet ballistics played in tracking down the alleged killers.

 Jayden Davis, 22, was arrested on first-degree murder charges after being taken into custody by U.S. Marshals in California.